alwedo/jobber/README.md

 <sup>*</sup> _jobber scrapes only publicly available information_

-## Setting up the project locally
+## Starting up the project locally

 Make sure you have [go](https://go.dev/doc/install), [Docker](https://docs.docker.com/engine/install/) and [golang-migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate) installed.

 - (optional) Run test and lint with `make check`

+### Production mode

+This will build the db, the server and all the M&O infrastructure in Docker.

-- Build the server with `make init`
+- Start production mode with `make build`

-Once up, try `http://localhost:80` for your local version of jobber, or go to the Grafana dashboard with `http://localhost:3000/dashboards`.
+Once up, try `http://localhost` for your local version of jobber, or go to the Grafana dashboard with `http://localhost:3000/dashboards`.

+### Developer mode

+This will create only the DB container and run the server without building it.

+- Start developer mode with `make run`

+Once up, try `http://localhost` for your local dev version of jobber.